Preface

 What will you learn?

 The book is divided into three parts.
 The first part Foundations is aimed at getting you up-to-speed with Bayesian statistics, NIMBLE, and hidden Markov models.
 The second part Transitions will teach you all about capture-recapture models for open populations, with reproducible R code to ease the learning process.
 The third part Case studies provides real-world case studies from the scientific literature that you can reproduce using material covered in previous chapters.
 These problems can either i) be used to cement and deepen your understanding of methods and models, ii) be adapted for your own purpose, or iii) serve as teaching projects.
-Here say that the code is available on GitHub, and the data through a package crdata.
+The data and code are available at https://github.com/oliviergimenez/banana-book/tree/master/appendix.
+The last chapter closes the book with take-home messages and recommendations.

 What won’t you learn?